Modeling the dynamics of trapped electrons in quantum dots: Theoretical Methods

 \section{Theoretical Methods}

-In our model the valence band (VB) and the conduction band (CB) of the quantum dot are described by two single-particle levels of energies $\epsilon_{VB}$ and $\epsilon_{CB}$, respectively ($\epsilon_{CB} > \epsilon_{VB}$), while the trap has one single-particle level of energy $\epsilon_T$ within the band gap.
-Electron-electron Coulomb repulsion $U$ between two electrons of opposite spins is considered in the trap localized state but it is neglected in the dot since electrons move in extended levels in real QDs.
+The core of a QD of a few nanometers in size still presents the lattice structure of the bulk sample and its band structure shows Bloch characteristics even though the electronic states are quantizied due to size effects \cite{Efros_Rosen}.
+In our model we substitute the full electronic structure of the QD by two single-particle levels of energies $\epsilon_{VB}$ and $\epsilon_{CB}$ representing the highest occupied "valence band" (VB) and the lowest unoccupied "conduction band" (CB) states for electrons, respectively ($\epsilon_{CB} > \epsilon_{VB}$), separated by the energy gap $E_g= \epsilon_{CB}- \epsilon_{VB}$.
+The deep trap is described by one single-particle level of energy $\epsilon_T$ well within the band gap and is therefore localized.
+Electron-electron Coulomb repulsion $U$ between two electrons of opposite spins is considered in the trap localized state but it is neglected in the dot because of the Bloch nature of the electronic levels in real QDs.
 The interaction between an electron in the dot and another in the trap should be smaller than $U$ and it is also neglected.
+Note that we do not consider electron-electron interactions in the dot and thus exciton or biexciton binding energies are neglected.
 Although several phonons could be active at the trap site, first-principles calculations of the photoluminescence line shapes of several defects in semiconductors \cite{Janotti_PRL,Janotti_APL,Janotti_JAP}, show that two phonons of similar energies and coupling constants are enough to fit the experiments.
 Then, in our model electrons in the trap couple to a single local phonon of energy $\omega_0$ with a coupling constant $\lambda$ \cite{Holstein}.
-Electron-phonon interaction is neglected in the QD because of the bottleneck effect: excited electrons are long lived excitations in a small QD as they would couple very inefficiently to phonons due to the large mismatch between the inter-level energy spacing and the phonon energy \cite{Nozik_PhysE, Yang_NatPhot, arxiv}.
-QD and trap are connected via hopping parameters $V_{CB}$ and $V_{VB}$ to the CB and to the VB, respectively.
+Electron-phonon interaction in the QD should be weaker than in the trap, where there are strong lattice distortions, and it is disregarded.
+Evidence of the so called phonon bottleneck effect (excited electrons are long lived excitations in a small QD as they would couple very inefficiently to phonons due to the large mismatch between the inter-level energy spacing and the phonon energy \cite{Nozik_PhysE, Yang_NatPhot, arxiv}) also supports this assumption.
+QD and trap are connected via hopping parameters $V_{CB}$ and $V_{VB}$, describing electron tunneling from/to the trap and the CB and the VB, respectively.
 Thus, the Hamiltonian has the form of the Anderson-Holstein impurity model and reads

 where $\hat H_{QD}$ and $\hat H_T$ are the Hamiltonians of the uncoupled dot and trap subsystems respectively

 and QD and trap are coupled by the hopping Hamiltonian $\hat H_{hop}$

 In Eqs. (\ref{Ham-D}), (\ref{Ham-T}) and (\ref{Ham-hop}) $\hat c_{0 \sigma}$ ($\hat c_{0 \sigma}^{\dagger}$), $\hat c_{1 \sigma}$ ($\hat c_{1 \sigma}^{\dagger}$) and $\hat c_{T}$ ($\hat c_{T}^{\dagger}$) are the annihilation (creation) operators for electrons of spin $\sigma$ in the single-particle levels VB, CB and trap, respectively, $\hat n_{0 \sigma}=\hat c_{0 \sigma}^{\dagger} \hat c_{0 \sigma}$, $\hat n_{1 \sigma}=\hat c_{1 \sigma}^{\dagger} \hat c_{1 \sigma}$ and $\hat n_{T \sigma}=\hat c_{T \sigma}^{\dagger} \hat c_{T \sigma}$ being their respective number operators, $\hat b$ ($\hat b^{\dagger}$) are the annihilation (creator) operators for phonons, $\hat b^{\dagger} \hat b$ being their number operator.